 It’s been a long time since I’ve done a craft project, and I have to say, it felt really good.
 Unfortunately, I’d forgotten a lot of what I learned from making the first set of rubber stamps, so I had to learn again.
 And I don’t know what tutorials/instructions I used the last time–this time, I just winged it based on what I remembered.

 I’m assuming you already know the basics of rubber stamp carving, but if you don’t, I think this is one of the tutorials I used for my first pass, who knows how many months ago.
-There’s another tutorial here, which I may or may not have seen before making my first stamps, but the way the X-Acto knife is used is quite similar to how I used my X-Acto knife this time, so there you go.
+There’s another tutorial from Mollie Makes, which I may or may not have seen before making my first stamps, but the way the X-Acto knife is used is quite similar to how I used my X-Acto knife this time, so there you go.

 With that, here are the tools I found most useful in making particularly small stamps: